folio-org/rfcs/text/0000-kafka-topics-per-tenant.md

 ## Frequently Asked Questions
-- Should we ensure one tenant doesn't hog resources with a large number of messages which delays processing for other tenants with messages in a tenant collection topic?
-  - Within a tenant collection topic, there are still multiple partitions where messages will tend to be distributed evenly.
-So a tenant collection topic does not mean a strict queue with first in, first out i.e. only one partition.
-There will be some impact compared to the current state prior to this RFC.
-There are strategies that can be employed by a Kafka administrator when there is high offset lag or hot partitions in a cluster.

 - Should we ensure that FOLIO's multi-versioning scheme is applied in Kafka as well?
   - Multi-versioning is not supported with direct interaction with Kafka currently.
 This is out of scope for this RFC to resolve.